mirochaj/ares/doc/contributing.rst

 **Parent Classes (i.e., those to be inherited) must be defined either at the same level in the hierarchy as the Child Classes or below.**

-This is a little obvious from the rule about imports, since a class must be either defined locally or imported before it can be inherited.
+This follows from the rule about imports, since a class must be either defined locally or imported before it can be inherited.

 "Under the Hood": Walkthrough
 -----------------------------